christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.markdown

 ---
 layout: post
-title:  "Deep learning with Cuda 7, CuDNN 2 and Caffe for Digits 2 and Python on iMac with NVIDIA GeForce 755M GPU (Mac OS X)"
+title:  "Deep learning with Cuda 7, CuDNN 2 and Caffe for Digits 2 and Python on iMac with NVIDIA GeForce GT 755M/640M GPU (Mac OS X)"
 date:   2015-07-16 23:00:51
 categories: big data
 ---

+#Install on iMac 27", OS X 10.10.4

+This install has been tested on

-#Install on iMac 27", OS X 10.10.4, NVIDIA GeForce GT 755M 1024 Mo
+- a new iMac 27" with NVIDIA GeForce GT 755M 1024 Mo
+- an old iMac 21" with NVIDIA GeForce GT 640M 512 Mo

+**NVIDIA is great!**

 [![Classification]({{ site.url }}/img/mac_digits3.png)]({{ site.url }}/img/mac_digits.png)